fabri1983/java2proto2grpc/README.md

 TODO
 ---
 - Modularize JavaToProtoNew.
 Code is written in a very imperative way, and hard to mantain.
-- Add converters similar to *net.badata.protobuf.converter.type.XxxConverter* for fields with types: LocalTime, Duration.
+- Add converters similar to *net.badata.protobuf.converter.type.XxxConverter* for fields with types: Duration.
 - Add custom Java *Annotations* to classes/interfaces and/or fields in order to collect reserved field tags and names for the .proto IDL file.
 - Support *@java.lang.Deprecated* on classes/interfaces.
 It translates to *option deprecated = true;* after message declaration on the .proto IDL file.
 - Support *@java.lang.Deprecated* on java fields.
 It translates to *[deprecated = true];* after field declaration on the .proto file.